brevzin/cpp_proposals/0847_deducing_this/deducing-this.md

 Change [over.best.ics]{.sref}/7:

 ::: bq
-[7]{.pnum} In all contexts, when converting to the implicit [object]{.rm} [this]{.addu} parameter or when converting to the left operand of an assignment operation only standard conversion sequences are allowed. [ [*Note*: When converting to the explicit this parameter, if any, user-defined conversion sequences are allowed. - *end note* ] ]{.addu}
+[7]{.pnum} In all contexts, when converting to the implicit object parameter or when converting to the left operand of an assignment operation only standard conversion sequences are allowed. [ [*Note*: When converting to the explicit object parameter, if any, user-defined conversion sequences are allowed. - *end note* ] ]{.addu}
 :::

 Change [over.ics.user]{.sref}/1:

 ::: bq
-[1]{.pnum} If the user-defined conversion is specified by a conversion function, the initial standard conversion sequence converts the source type to the implicit [or explicit]{.addu} [object]{.rm} [this]{.addu} parameter of the conversion function.
+[1]{.pnum} If the user-defined conversion is specified by a conversion function, the initial standard conversion sequence converts the source type to the implicit [or explicit]{.addu} object parameter of the conversion function.
 :::

 Change [over.ics.ref]{.sref}/3:

 ::: bq
-[3]{.pnum} Except for an implicit [object]{.rm} [this]{.addu} parameter, for which see [over.match.funcs], an implicit conversion sequence cannot be formed if it requires binding an lvalue reference other than a reference to a non-volatile const type to an rvalue or binding an rvalue reference to an lvalue other than a function lvalue.
+[3]{.pnum} Except for an implicit object parameter, for which see [over.match.funcs], an implicit conversion sequence cannot be formed if it requires binding an lvalue reference other than a reference to a non-volatile const type to an rvalue or binding an rvalue reference to an lvalue other than a function lvalue.
-[ *Note*: This means, for example, that a candidate function cannot be a viable function if it has a non-const lvalue reference parameter (other than the implicit [object]{.rm} [this]{.addu} parameter) and the corresponding argument would require a temporary to be created to initialize the lvalue reference (see [dcl.init.ref]).
+[ *Note*: This means, for example, that a candidate function cannot be a viable function if it has a non-const lvalue reference parameter (other than the implicit object parameter) and the corresponding argument would require a temporary to be created to initialize the lvalue reference (see [dcl.init.ref]).
 — *end note*
  ]
 :::